taha-kahya/cs310-group11/README.md

 - **lib/widgets:** Stores the custom widgets.
 For an example, the place_card.dart file provides a way to reuse our custom card widget in multiple pages easily.

 This readme file will be updated as the project progresses.

+**Update:** Google Maps API is going to integrated in the last step of the project.
+For now, in the home page, we still display placeholder data.